Volodymyr Pryjma: Biography

-On 26 June 1941, four days after the start of the German-Soviet War, agents of the Soviet Union's NKVD mercilessly tortured and murdered him, along with Mykola Konrad, in a forest near Stradch as they were returning from the house of a sick woman who had requested the sacrament of reconciliation.
+On 26 June 1941, four days after the start of the German-Soviet War, agents of the Soviet Union's NKVD tortured and killed him, along with Mykola Konrad, in a forest near Stradch as they were returning from the house of a sick woman who had requested the sacrament of reconciliation.
 His body had not been found until a week after the murder.
 He had been stabbed multiple times in the chest with a bayonet.

 He was beatified by Pope John Paul II on 27 June 2001.

-On Saturday, November 2nd 2019, Volodymyr Pryjma's relics were placed in Holy Eucharist Ukrainian Catholic Cathedral, New Westminster, British Columbia Canada.
+On 2 November 2019, Pryjma's relics were placed in the Holy Eucharist Ukrainian Catholic Cathedral in New Westminster, Canada.

-Influence

-Yurii Sakavronskyi in an interview recounted the martyrdom:
+Yurii Sakavronskyi recounted the martyrdom in an interview: